 Private Internet Access delivers impressive connection speeds, with enough horsepower for just about any online activity you might engage in.

-A strict no-server-logs policy and a Bitcoin payment option keeps your online identity incognito.
+A strict no-server-logs policy and a Bitcoin payment option help keep your online identity incognito.

-Private Internet Access has an impressive number of servers (3,300+), but they’ve shoehorned them into a mere 32 countries.
+Private Internet Access has an impressive number of servers (3,300+), scattered among 80+ countries.
 So, you might want to check the provider’s server coverage before making a subscription decision.

 - Offers only GUI-based Ubuntu app in this roundup